sandbox-quantum/Tangelo/README.rst

 Citations
 ---------

-If you use Tangelo in your research, please cite
+If you use Tangelo in your research, please cite:

 [TODO: this is a placeholder for our Tangelo paper, to be written and put on arxiv in October]